skulpt/skulpt/source/Graphs/graphshortpath.rst

 that the tree will always remain a tree and therefore have no cycles.

-The Python code to implement Prim’s algorithm is shown in Listing {lst:prim}.
+The Python code to implement Prim’s algorithm is shown in the listing below.
 Prim’s algorithm is similar to Dijkstra’s algorithm in that they both use a priority queue to select the next vertex to add to the growing graph.